Sindoor (1947 film): Plot

 Pandit Shivprasad Tiwari, a wealthy contractor, lives in a big house in Lucknow.
 His family consists of his mother Daadi Maa, his second wife called Maaji by everyone, and his two sons Beni (Kishor Sahu) and Ratan (Sushil Sahu).
 He also has a daughter who is married.
-Ratan is the son from the second wife and stepbrother to Beni.
+Ratan is the son from the second wife and half-brother to Beni.
 He has been spoilt by Maaji, who has always treated Beni different to Ratan.
 Beni grows up to be kind and considerate to the needy.
 Meera (Shamim), a young widow with a small boy, lives with her mother, known as Maasi, who is distantly related to the Tiwari family.
 Maasi brings Meera to live with the Tiwari family.
 Soon, a relationship develops between Meera and Beni, which causes extreme alarm in the family and society.
 The shocking notion that the relationship may lead to a widow remarrying, is handled sensibly by the patriarch of the family, who gives consent for the two to marry.